x-m-el/ember-data-table/README.md

     Need to render `:body-loading` named block then.
   - `content` :: The actual content of this Data Table (all items).
   - `offset` :: The absolute index of the first element of the current page.
-  - `wrappedItems` :: Rows of the data table in a way through which they can be selected.
   - `enableLineNumbers` :: Whether line numbers are enabled or not.
   - `hasClickRowAction` :: Whether something needs to happen when the row is clicked.
 Either because there is an `@onClickRow` or because there is a `@rowLink`.
-  - `onClickRow` :: Function to be called when user clicked on a row, if supplied by user of this Data Table.
-Should pass the clicked item.
   - `toggleSelected` :: Action which allows to toggle the selection state of the current row.
-Should receive the element from `wrappedItems` as first element and the event that caused it (will check `event.target.checked`) as second argument.
+Should receive the item to toggle from `content` as first element and the event that caused it (will check `event.target.checked`) as second argument.
   - `selection` :: Currently selected items.
   - `enableSelection` :: Whether selection of items is enabled.